haminhcong/haminhcong.github.io/_posts/2021-01-10-setup-openstack-cloud-on-single-interface-environment-with-kolla-ansible.markdown

   - kolla-ansible
 ---

-This is my experiment lab to deploy OpenStack Cloud on single interface environment using Kolla-Ansible.
-Should only use for lab/experiment purpose, not for production.
+This is my experiment lab to deploy OpenStack Cloud on single interface environment, using Kolla-Ansible.
+This lab should only use for lab/experiment purpose, not for production.

-In this lab, I used following components provides by virtualization software susch as: Virtual Machine Manager (Linux) Or VMWare Workstation (Windows):
+In this lab, I used following components provides by a virtualization software susch as: Virtual Machine Manager (Linux) or VMWare Workstation (Windows):

 ![openstack-2-node-planning-single-interface.png](/img/in-post/post-kolla-ansible-single-interface/openstack-2-node-planning-single-interface.png)

-## Components Planning
+## Planning before setup

+### System Components

 Controller node: